AsyncDisplayKit/Documentation/docs/_docs/containers-astablenode.md

 <br>
 <div class = "note">
-It is recommended that you use the node block version of these methods so that your collection node will be able to prepare and display all of its cells concurrently.
+It is recommended that you use the node block version of these methods so that your table node will be able to prepare and display all of its cells concurrently.
 This means that all subnode initialization methods can be run in the background.
 Make sure to keep 'em thread safe.
 </div>

 These two methods, need to return either an <a href = "cell-node.html">`ASCellNode`</a> or an `ASCellNodeBlock`.
 An `ASCellNodeBlock` is a block that creates a `ASCellNode` which can be run on a background thread.
 Note that `ASCellNodes` are used by `ASTableNode`, `ASCollectionNode` and `ASPagerNode`.